minibolt-guide/minibolt/guide/bonus/bitcoin/bisq.md

 ## Connect Bisq to your own node

-For Linux and MacOS, we will start Bisq the first time using the command line to force it to connect to your Bitcoin node only.
+For Linux and MacOS, we will start Bisq for the first time using the command line to force it to connect to your Bitcoin node only.

 On your personal computer where you installed Bisq, depending on your OS